Introduction To C++

 - The code could be prone to errors as C++ doesn’t provide type-checking.

-This has been a guide on Introduction to C++.
+This has been a guide to Introduction to C++.
 Here we have discussed different components, characteristics, advantages, disadvantages, and applications of C++.
-You may also look at the following article to learn more –
+You may also look at the following articles to learn more –